cosmicBboy/cosmicBboy.github.io/_posts/2015-12-23-quest-for-an-offensiveness-detector-part-1.md

 The `confession` column is the original raw text, and the `clean_tokens_secret` is the result of some preprocessing that I did.
-For the initial preprocessing step, I did the following:
+For this initial preprocessing step, I did the following:

 - removed punctuation
 - removed special characters like `/` or `~`,